When a company fails to pay its debts, creditors can petition the courts to have your company placed in compulsory liquidation.

 This version of liquidation is the closure of your business against your will and usually only happens when creditors believe they have exhausted all other avenues.

-Often, many attempts will have been taken to retrieve money owed and this will be the final stage of debt recovery.
+Often, many attempts will have been made to retrieve money owed, which will be the final stage of debt recovery.

 The liquidation of your company will involve liquidating the assets so creditors can be paid – and your company wound up.

-If you find yourself caught in the process of compulsory liquidation and feel like there is nowhere to turn for help, the Future Strategy can help guide you and give you the best possible of a better outcome.
+If you find yourself caught in the compulsory liquidation process and feel like there is nowhere to turn for help, the Future Strategy can help guide you and give you the best possible of a better outcome.

-It is important that you seek help as a matter of urgency, otherwise the small window of time when we can help you could quickly shut.
+You must seek help as a matter of urgency—otherwise, the small window of time when we can help you could quickly shut.